 Q: How much pilot data and extramural funding should I have before I apply for NCCIH funding?

 A: Unfortunately, no answer would apply universally.
 You should contact relevant Program Officers for individualized advice.

 Q: I am a clinical researcher.
 Which grants would my research be eligible for?

 A: Clinical researchers are eligible for any grant mechanism from NIH that does not prohibit clinical trials.
-You should select an FOA that applies to the phase of research on which you are working.
-Please note that the FOAs discussed during this webinar applied to phased research.
+You should select an NOFO that applies to the phase of research on which you are working.
+Please note that the NOFOs discussed during this webinar applied to phased research.
 Clinical researchers should review K-awards.

 Q: PAR-19-315 is biomarker focused.
 Are there similar R61/R33 programs focused on pain therapeutics development—either pharmacological or non-pharmacological?